 Contest judges are themselves often coaches.
 (Note: BHS rules prohibit judges from coaching any ensembles they will judge within thirty days.)
 You’ll also find qualified coaches in the ranks of district education teams, other chorus directors, quartet singers, and BHS faculty.

-Are you interested in sharing your skills as a coaching?
-Learn more about the Coaching Apprentice Program
+Are you interested in sharing your skills as a coach?
+Learn more about the Coaching Apprentice Program.